alextanhongpin/clean-architecture-learn/application-service/enforcing-unique-constraints.md

 # Enforcing unique constraints

 Context:
-- we want to enforce unique email upon user registration.
+- We want to enforce unique email upon user registration.
 Which layer do we handle that?

 Explanation:
 - For uniqueness, we cannot perform them at the domain service layer - the problem with this is the information of the unique email is only known to the database.